tabarra/txAdmin/docs/dev_notes.md

     - [x] convert builders to use txDevEnv
     - [x] convert tx code use txDevEnv

+- [ ] Layout refactor:
+    - não ter espaço em branco abaixo do header
+    - `2xl:mx-8 min-w-96` for all pages? (change on MainShell)
+    - checar tudo com iframe
+    - checar live console (e layers)
+    - checar modais
+    - checar sheets
+    - checar warning bar
+    - tirar o servername do menu de server?
+    - tirar servername do mobile header?
+    - 390x670 resolução mais comum
+    - 360x
+- NOTE: resoluções mobile
+    - 360x510 menor razoável
+    - 390x670 mais comum

+- [ ] new txConfig
+- [ ] remove dynamicAds from the modules

+> Alright, so what I'm gonna do:
+> 1. default continues being "on"
+> 2. the dropdown will be hidden under advanced
+> 3. the dropdown will still have all 3 options (having only 2 would be annoying due to code)
+> 4. Once we have data on legacy usage, if the number is below 20% or something like that, I can remove the dropdown entirely but the option  would still be configurable by editing config.json

 - [ ] remove `fs-extra` - right now only used in deployer and setup
 - [ ] headless deployer, without instantiating TxAdmin
 - [ ] lua file changes (after PR merges)